lightshipsec/openssl-fips-2.0.16-acvp/README.md

 The reason for using environment variables is that we wanted to avoid modifying the OpenSSL test framework as much as possible.

+The code changes to use ACVP are completely encapsulated within the fips/* folder.
+For example, the AES ACVP code is found in fips/aes/fips_aesavs.c.